 - Identify the assets that comprise the federal gross estate;

-- Select items to include or exempt to perform an estate tax calculation; and
+- Perform an estate tax calculation; and

 - Identify the methods of estate tax payment and their cost consequences.